aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 # Deploy Linux Instance & configure S3 Storage Solution with CRR and Lifecycle Policy

-## License

-This library is licensed under the Amazon Software License.

 ## Introduction

 In this module, you will deploy a Linux EC2 instance to simulate on-premises server with a root EBS volume with media data on it in the eu-west-1 (Ireland) AWS region.
 You will also create two S3 buckets in two different regions and configure advanced S3 features: S3 Lifecycle Policies and Cross Region Replication (CRR).